jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

   (a) may be made only by a constable who is of or above the level of position of inspector; and (b) may be made at any time before the relevant period (or any current extension of the relevant period granted pursuant to this section) has expired; and
   (c) shall be made ex parte.
-(3) An extension or, as the case requires, a further extension of the relevant period may be granted under this section only if the High Court Judge is satisfied—
+(3) An extension or, as the case requires, a further extension of the relevant period may be granted under this section only if the District Court Judge is satisfied—
   (a) that the person from whom the bodily sample was taken has not been charged with the triggering offence, or a related relevant offence; and
   (b) either of the circumstances mentioned in subsection (3A) exists.
 (3A) The circumstances referred to in subsection (3) are—